 Bulk density.
 The mass of a material divided by its volume, including the volume of its pore spaces.

 14C age date.
 An absolute age obtained for geologic materials containing bits or pieces of carbon using measurements of the proportion of radioactive carbon (14C) to daughter carbon (12C).
 These dates are independently calibrated with calendar dates.

 Coherent slides.
 Landslides that consist of a few relatively intact blocks of rock or soil that move together.
 The basal failure surface of most of these slides is several meters or tens of meters below the land surface.

 Cohesionless.
-Refering to the condition of a sediment whose shear strength depends only on friction because there is no bonding between the grains.
+Referring to the condition of a sediment whose shear strength depends only on friction because there is no bonding between the grains.
 This condition is typical of clay-free sandy deposits.